Skip to content

 </svg>

-This is implemented by importing images with ?source query parameter (or source default import option) and passing the result to the <SvgImage> or <Svg Icon> component provided by the integrations.
+This can be achieved by importing images with ?source query parameter (or source default import option) and passing the result to the <SvgImage> or <Svg Icon> component provided by the integrations.
 See examples for your framework.

-2. Images can be customized via CSS, for example, you can set custom stroke and fill colors.
+2. Images can be customized with CSS.
+For example, you can set custom stroke and fill colors.

 1. Requires a bit of maintenance in form of using provided integrations.